 Part 3 - Line 4a

 DSF FUNDS RESEARCH FOR BETTER TREATMENTS AND A CURE FOR DRAVET SYNDROME AND RELATED EPILEPSIES BY AWARDING RESEARCH GRANTS TO QUALIFIED SCIENTISTS AND CLINICIANS.
 THESE GRANTS FUND INITIAL RESEARCH HYPOTHESES THAT HAVE NOT BEEN FULLY EXPLORED.
 THE RESULTS EXTRACTED FROM THIS TYPE OF RESEARCH WILL HELP BRING UNTESTED RESEARCH TO THE POINT THAT IT CAN QUALIFY FOR LARGER GOVERNMENTAL FUNDING.
-SINCE 2009, DSF HAS AWARDED OVER $6.4 MILLION TO 56 RESEARCH ENDEAVORS.
+SINCE 2009, DSF HAS AWARDED OVER $9.1 MILLION TO 66 RESEARCH ENDEAVORS.
 RESEARCH AREAS INCLUDE SUDEP, GENE THERAPY, DRUG DISCOVERY, SCREENING, TREATMENTS, GENETICS, EPIDEMIOLOGY AND NEURONAL NETWORKS.
-IN 2020, DSF HIRED A SCIENTIFIC DIRECTOR TO SERVE AS THE LIAISON BETWEEN THE MEDICAL/SCIENTIFIC COMMUNITY AND DSF, DEVELOPING STRATEGIES TO SUPPORT RESEARCH, MANAGE DSF'S INVOLVEMENT IN PROJECTS, AND MOVE PROJECTS FORWARD WITH ASSISTANCE IN PROJECT MANAGEMENT, MANUSCRIPT PREPARATION, AND OTHER WRITING OPPORTUNITIES.
+DSF'S SCIENTIFIC DIRECTOR SERVES AS THE LIAISON BETWEEN THE MEDICAL/SCIENTIFIC COMMUNITY AND DSF, DEVELOPING STRATEGIES TO SUPPORT RESEARCH, MANAGE DSF'S INVOLVEMENT IN PROJECTS, AND MOVE PROJECTS FORWARD WITH ASSISTANCE IN PROJECT MANAGEMENT, MANUSCRIPT PREPARATION, AND OTHER WRITING OPPORTUNITIES.
 THE SCIENTIFIC DIRECTOR ACTS AS A REPRESENTATIVE OF DSF TO OTHER INSTITUTIONS INCLUDING NIH, PDA, PHARMA AND BIOTECHNOLOGY COMPANIES.

 Name (title) | Role | Hours | Compensation |